mehulagg/gitlab_test/doc/development/code_review.md

 - Has a [milestone](https://gitlab.com/groups/gitlab-org/-/milestones) set
 - Is properly [labelled](https://docs.gitlab.com/ee/development/contributing/issue_workflow.html#labels)

+If you're unsure as to what metadata is appropriate for your merge request, feel free to ask a [Merge Request coach](https://about.gitlab.com/company/team/?department=merge-request-coach) for some guidance.

 ### The responsibility of the reviewer

 [Review the merge request](#reviewing-code) thoroughly.
 When you are confident